 A young couple in quarantine may emerge with an engagement to announce.
 However, some families may falter and discover that they must separate and seek a divorce.

 So what options are available to someone wanting to take the first steps towards marriage separation and divorce during the coronavirus lockdown?

-Sarah Hay, head of Family Law at Watermans Legal, is currently working remotely and can provide advice with a phone call.
+Sarah Bird, a Senior Solicitor in our Family Law team at Watermans, is currently working remotely and can provide advice with a phone call.
 Given the current crisis she is offering a free fifteen-minute private and confidential chat about marriage separation and divorce proceedings.